Gmail is one of the most popular cloud-based email service, with over one billion monthly active users.

 While server outages and crashes will normally be recovered from quickly and in most cases your emails will be restored, there is no ironclad guarantee of this from Google.
 In 2011 a massive 150,000 user accounts were wiped clean of emails and contacts due to a technical error and while the accounts were eventually restored, some were left without access to their data for over 24 hours.

 Because they are accessible by anyone with the correct login credentials from any location, Gmail accounts are also vulnerable to being hacked.
-If your account is hacked, you may be locked out of your account and unable to access your emails or all your data may be deleted by the hacker.
+If your Google account is hacked, you may be locked out of your account and unable to access your emails or all your data may be deleted by the hacker.

 Permanently deleted emails are basically unrecoverable in Gmail and Google Support will not be able to help, so whether it’s as the result of a hacker or you’ve accidentally deleted your own emails, you’d better hope you have a backup.